Documentation Index

 query="machine learning healthcare",

-# Results contain semantics, procedures, episodes, and sources
+# Results contain semantic, procedural, episodic, and sources

 print(source['text'])